SUPPORT YUSUFI is a collective of citizens who support the Yusufi family.

 Yet behind this shy child's face hides a heavy past.
 The years of "innocence" have been erased, stolen ...

 Her parents, Khadija and Adbul Khaliq, had already fled Afghanistan ...

 Fatima is the sunshine of the family.
 Always smiling, always positive.
 She enjoys everything that life in Belgium, especially at home in Grez-Doiceau, offers to her.
 What she likes most in our village?
 The annual St. George Festival!

 She is an artist at heart and it is with pride that her mother Khadija shows us the portraits of her brothers which Fatima had made within the framework of the "crazy plastic" project.
 Khadija also tells us that her daughter spends a lot of time in her room studying "because she loves it".
-Fatima tells us that she loves all subjects at school.
-When Leila asks Fatima if she is ready for her CEB, she answers with a big YES.
+In September, she began brilliantly in her second secondary school in Wavre.
 Fatima knows what she wants!
 And "later" she says, "I would like to become a doctor".
+Fatima tells us that she loves all subjects at school.
 The teachers whose classes she attended in the last four years are all unanimous in their feedback: "She is a brilliant and extremely courageous student".
 She is always very active and initiates projects within her class, as for example a surprise birthday celebration for her teacher.

 Fatima tells us: "It was a bit difficult when we arrived", since she did neither speak nor understand French, but "Now, it's okay", she says very modestly.
-Today, in sixth grade, her final results in school are no less than 92%!
+She finished her primary with no less than 92% average!